ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 )
 ~~~

-where `task_prov_salt` is defined to be the SHA-256 hash of the octet string
+where `taskprov_salt` is defined to be the SHA-256 hash of the octet string
 "dap-taskprov" and `task_id` is as defined in {{construct-task-id}}.
 Functions
 HKDF-Extract() and HKDF-Expand() are as defined in {{!RFC5869}}.
 Both functions
 are instantiated with SHA-256.